dannyhope/uxbrighton/_posts/2017-05-09-UXCampRedux.md

 This redux brings together four diverse and informative sessions from the day to give a flavour of what made the day a huge success.

-## Purposeful Page Architecture, Rebecca Hugo

-Talk details to follow.

 ## The London Underground.
 Your 100 year old guide to website navigation, Peter Winchester

 Talk details to follow.

-## The Researchers' Responsibilities?
-Kathy Neuss
+## Purposeful Page Architecture, Rebecca Hugo

 Talk details to follow.

 ## How to give your Workshop Intent, John Flitcroft

 Talk details to follow.

+## The Researchers' Responsibilities?
+Kathy Neuss

+As researchers, do we have a responsibility to the peripheral side effects and ramifications of the recommendations that we are making?
+I explore how when we introspect problems and pain points, we influence the direction of opportunities.

 ## Tickets